 - We continue to partner with ClimateCare.
-F&C make payments for greenhouse gas-offsets with the aim of remaining climate neutral. - We continue to offer employees the opportunity to enrol with PURE Trust to reduce their personal impact on the environment through the Company's Flexible Benefits Scheme.
-This complements the Company's own work with ClimateCare. - F&C are committed to the responsible purchasing of paper.
-We will never knowingly purchase paper from suppliers that are linked to illegal logging operations, nor will we purchase from organisations that source paper from high conservation value forests or protected areas. - F&C continues to source 100% of its office paper from chlorine free recycled supplies. - F&C's target remains carbon neutrality. - We will obtain 85% of our total energy from renewable sources. - In 2013, we will aim to reduce paper consumption by 5% per employee. - We will aim to keep total 2013 greenhouse gas emissions below 2012 levels.
+F&C makes payments for greenhouse gas-offsets with the aim of becoming climate neutral. - F&C are committed to the responsible purchasing of paper.
+We will never knowingly purchase paper from suppliers that are linked to illegal logging operations, nor will we purchase from organisations that source paper from high conservation value forests or protected areas. - F&C continues to source 100% of its office paper from chlorine free recycled supplies. - F&C's target remains carbon neutrality. - We will obtain 85% of our total energy from renewable sources. - In 2014, we will aim to reduce paper consumption by 5% per employee. - We will aim to keep total 2014 greenhouse gas emissions below 2013 levels